DashboardCode/BsMultiSelect/README.md

 ### Known issues
 * Tested only for IE11, Chrome 66, Edge 42/17;

+* it was not tested on bootstrap dialog

 * `optgroup` are not supported;

 * `hidden` options are not supported;